-Matriculated graduate students are reminded of their responsibility to consult the College of Graduate Studies intranet website for deadlines and dates for admission, comprehensive examination requests and applications to graduate.
+Graduate students are reminded of their responsibility to consult the College of Graduate Studies website for deadlines and dates for admission, comprehensive examination requests and applications to graduate.

 Graduate students are responsible for adhering to all financial aid policies.
 Please see Financial Aid for additional information.